Aadya2901/kotenbuk/README.md

-# 🌸 HYOUKA — A Fan Tribute Website
+# 🌸 Kotenbuk – Hyouka Anime Fan Website

 A beautiful fan-made tribute site dedicated to the anime *Hyouka* by Kyoto Animation.
 This website offers detailed character profiles, episode summaries with ratings, a timeline of events, a fan art gallery, and a lightweight community forum — all wrapped in a mystery-themed aesthetic that mirrors the show’s charm.